brainbot-com/es-nozzle/doc/quickstart.rst

 elasticsearch node.

-You don't need to install any additional elasticsearch plugins, though having installed some plugins should also not interfere with nozzle.
+You don't need to install any additional elasticsearch plugins, though having installed some plugins should also not interfere with es-nozzle.

-Elasticsearch indexes will be created by nozzle, so there's also no need to create indexes beforehand.
+Elasticsearch indexes will be created by es-nozzle, so there's also no need to create indexes beforehand.